 So additionally we see that blasphemy of The Holy Spirit will never be forgiven.
 It’s critical that we understand God never promises to forgive all sins!

 Jesus speaks of a second barrier to forgiveness in Matthew 18:15-20.
 Here Jesus describes a sinner who has sinned against a Christian brother.
-The offended one desires to restore the relationship through forgiveness, but even though the righteous one approaches the transgressor multiple time and even takes with him eyewitnesses of the sin, the one who sinned is not interested in forgiveness.
+The offended one desires to restore the relationship through forgiveness, but even though the righteous one approaches the transgressor multiple times and even takes with him eyewitnesses of the sin, the one who sinned is not interested in forgiveness.
 In this case the sin cannot be forgiven because the sinner refuses to admit he has even sinned!
 His actions say “How can you forgive me?!
 You cannot forgive me because I haven’t even sinned against you!”
 Jesus says the conclusion of this process is to treat this unrepentant brother as a pagan heathen — as if he were not even saved!
 In the following verses Jesus says that the church’s work even binds this status in heaven, which calls into question whether the sinning brother’s heavenly forgiveness is also in jeopardy!
 This whole sequence brings to mind the following words of John

 The conditional aspect of John’s words cannot be ignored, especially the “if we confess” then ‘He forgives and cleanses.’
 Just as God forgives after genuine confession is made, do we not forgive after the one who has sinned against us acknowledges and confesses their sin as they seek forgiveness?
 In the situation that Jesus describes in Matthew 18, there cannot be forgiveness because the sinner never admits he is guilty.